modtronix-com/esp32MX-E/docs/GPIO/README.md

 ## EN(RST) Pin ##
 The EN pin is the 3.3V regulator’s enable pin.
 It’s pulled up, so connect to ground to disable the 3.3V regulator.
 This means that you can use this pin connected to a push button to restart your ESP32, for example.
 This pin does NOT go low during a software reset of the ESP32.

+# STM32F030 GPIO
+The STM32F030 can be used for general purpose IO.